LucaLoeschmann/Football-Player-Analysis-25/README.md

 - Only includes league data from the **Top 5 European Leagues**
 - Only players with **at least 270 minutes played** are considered
 - Stats used for similarity are filtered to avoid noise but may still reflect positional bias
-- Penalty-related stats are excluded or downweighted due to team-dependence

 ### Future Improvements
 - Explore a hybrid similarity metric (e.g., cosine + Euclidean)